burhanahmed1/Twitter-Sentiment-Analysis-Using-PySpark/README.md

-# Distributed Sentiment Analysis of Twitter Data Using Apache Spark: A Machine Learning Approach
+# TwitSpark: Distributed Sentiment Analysis of Twitter Data Using Apache Spark

 Twitter Sentiment Analysis repository contains a project for performing sentiment analysis on Twitter data using Apache Spark.